markustheiner/pfe_sqrt/readme.md

-# Enhancing Private Function Evaluation via Interactive Protocols: Artifact
+# Enhancing Private Function Evaluation via Interactive Protocols

 This artifact contains benchmarks designed to measure the **performance** and **accuracy** of our interactive protocols for private square root calculation.